Introducing Bimuno

 Human trials

-in overweight volunteers
+in overweight volunteers8

-Positive microbiome modulation and improved systemic and mucosal immunity
+Positive microbiome modulation and improved systemic immunity6,7

 ANTI-PATHOGENIC ACTVITY